mebusy/notes/dev_notes/AlgorithmII_Graph.md

     - DAG: Design a linear-time algorithm to determine whether a DAG has a vertex that is reachable from every other vertex, and if so, find one.
         - A: compute the outdegree of each vertex.
     - Digraph: Design a linear-time algorithm to determine whether a digraph has a vertex that is reachable from every other vertex, and if so, find one.
-        - A: compute the strong components and look at the kernel DAG
+        - A: compute the strong components and look at the kernel DAG .
+Then it leads to the previous DAG problem.